 ASVAB test questions are treated as controlled testing materials.
 You should neither accept nor give information about specific test questions to other individuals.
 Applicants who either give or receive information about test questions are subject to severe penalties.

 The ASVAB is administered by computer at the MEPS while a paper-and-pencil version is given at most MET sites.
 Testing procedures will vary, depending on the mode of administration.

 Paper and Pencil Administration

-As soon all examinees are checked in and seated, the test administrator will provide some general instructions and pass out the test booklets and answer sheets.
+As soon as all examinees are checked in and seated, the test administrator will provide some general instructions and pass out the test booklets and answer sheets.
 Listen carefully and do not proceed unless instructed to do so.
-The total time required, including administrative tasks and instructions, is three to four hours.
+The total time required, including administrative tasks and instructions, is 3-4 hours.
 Each subtest has a fixed number of questions and time limit.

 The computer version of the ASVAB, called the CAT-ASVAB, is an adaptive test.
 This means that the test adapts to the ability level of each individual examinee.
 Thus, it is possible to administer a shorter test than is used in the paper and pencil administration.

 Each examinee completes the CAT-ASVAB at his/her own pace.
-That is, when you complete a subtest, you can immediately move onto the next subtest without waiting for everyone else in the testing room to finish.
-There are time limits imposed on each subtest in the CAT-ASVAB, but almost all examinees complete the individual subtests before the time expires.
-As you take each subtest, the amount of time and number of items remaining for that subtest is displayed in the lower right hand corner.
+That is, when you complete a subtest, you immediately can move onto the next subtest without waiting for everyone else in the testing room to finish.
+Time limits are imposed on each subtest in the CAT-ASVAB, but almost all examinees complete the individual subtests before the time expires.
+As you take each subtest, the amount of time and number of items remaining for that subtest is displayed in the lower right-hand corner.
 On average, it takes about 1½ hours to complete the CAT-ASVAB.
-The number of questions and time limits for the subtests on the CAT-ASVAB are shown in the table below.